Ishq Positive

-Ishq Positive is a 2016 Pakistani romantic comedy film directed by Noor Bukhari, written by Suraj Baba and produced by Shazia Hussain Kashif Latif under the production banner of KSL Productions.
+Ishq Positive is a 2016 Pakistani romantic comedy film directed by Noor Bukhari, written by Suraj Baba and produced by Shazia Hussain and Kashif Latif under the production banner of KSL Productions.
 The film stars Noor Bukhari, Wali Hamid Ali Khan, Saud, Saim Ali, Ahmed Ali, Faria Bukhari, Durdana Butt.
 The film was scheduled for release on Eid al-Adha 2015 but was delayed and then released on 22 July 2016.
-At the 4th Hum Awards CEO of Hum Network Limited Duraid Qureshi announced that the film would be released under the Hum Films Banner.
+At the 4th Hum Awards CEO of Hum Network Limited Duraid Qureshi announced that the film would be released under the Hum Films banner.

 Plot

 The story revolves around Rajjo (Noor Bukhari) who runs away from her wedding because she did not want to marry Chaudhry Bashir (Saud).
-Then she met Wali (Wali Hamid Ali Khan) who was engaged to Saud's sister.
-Wali convinced Rajjo to go back to Saud so that he can marry his sister.
-Then they both came back and the wedding preparations started.
-After sometime, they realized that they love each other.
+Then she meets Wali (Wali Hamid Ali Khan) who was engaged to Saud's sister.
+Wali convinces Rajjo to go back to Saud so that he can marry his sister.
+Then they both came back and the wedding preparations start.
+They soon realize that they love each other.